CallumGinty/trader-int-academic/README.md

-# Trader-int.
+# Trader-int Academic
-Twitter and Botometer extractor
+Twitter and Botometer extractor.

 ## Description:
-This software extracts Tweets for a list of cashtags and assigns bot scores to the users.
+This software extracts Tweets for a list of ASX cashtags and assigns bot scores to the users.
 Results are saved in two tables in a MySQL database.

 This software was developed as part of a masters thesis.